 About

 Schmelzing holds a PhD in history from Harvard (2019) and a BSc in economic history from the London School of Economics (2013).
-He was previously a visiting fellow at the Hoover Institution (2017–19), was a research assistant for Kenneth Rogoff and Carmen Reinhart, and since 2016 has also been a visiting researcher at the Bank of England.
-Outside academia, he has gained a variety of professional experiences in finance and financial policy.
+He was previously a visiting fellow at the Hoover Institution, a consultant for the International Monetary Fund's Fiscal Affairs Department, and a visiting scholar at the Bank of England.
+Outside academia, he has also gained a variety of professional experiences, including in the global macro space and financial policy.

 Read More